Secondary menu

 This publication is the first biological survey of the section of the Minnesota River that flows from Lac Qui Parle Dam to Mankato.
 The purpose of the study was to gain an understanding of what fish species were present and in what numbers so that fisheries managers could make informed decisions.
 The survey contains a list of the fish species that were collected and some of its tributaries.
 Also included are a description of the watershed and river, discussion of the effects of pollution, and a history of fisheries management.

-Upper Minnesota River Comprehensive Basin Study
+Minnesota River Nonpoint Study

 Pages